You’ve likely heard of assisted delivery and c sections, but what’s the difference between the two? Let’s discuss assisted delivery vs c-section.

 Forceps are large metal tongs used in an assisted delivery.
 They are insterted up into the vagina and wrap around the baby’s head.
 The provider applies gentle downward pressure as mom pushes.
 Forceps are large, and an episotomy must be cut in mom’s perineum in order for the forceps to fit into the vaginal opening.

 In vacuum extraction, a device much like a suction cup with a cord attached, is placed up through the vagina and onto baby’s head.
-At this point, vacuum-induced traction is applied and baby is guided down the birth canal.
+At this point, vacuum-induced traction is applied (in other words, the provider pulls gently as mom pushes) and baby is guided down the birth canal.

 PROS of Assisted Delivery: